How to Pump At Work (Tips and Tricks for New Moms)

-Drinking tons of water but not eating enough due to dieting can still cause your milk supply to dip.
+What about all that water I’m already drinking?
+Well, drinking tons of water but not eating enough due to dieting can still cause your milk supply to dip.
 Make sure you’re eating a balanced diet and drinking plenty of water daily.

 If you’re looking for more great recipes and ways to keep your calorie intake under control the Postpartum Cure is an amazing program to check out.
 It has great, healthy meal plans made for breastfeeding moms and fitness programs to keep you in shape and feeling great.